 Cherenkov Example

 This example shows how to activate Cherenkov radiation in a GEMC detector.
+The three radiator names are neutral demonstration labels.
+Their optical constants may be unphysical and should not be read as definitions of real materials.

 You can run this example in your browser: Cherenkov